Steff72/knowledge_bot/README.md

 * **History reset**: The conversation history resets after 5 turns by default.
 You can adjust this limit in `main.py`.
 * **Chroma parameters**: Modify batch size, chunk size, or embedding model in `data/ingestion_chroma.py`.

-## Contributing

-Feel free to open issues or pull requests to improve functionality, add new features, or fix bugs.

 ## License